 Supplementary Figure 5: Models of joint genotype-expression distribution with varying numbers of parameters for a positively correlated eQTL. (a) The true genotype-expression distribution.
 Grey boxes represent the expression distributions given different genotypes.
 Red line show the gradient of correlation between genotype and expression. (b) First simplification of the joint distribution.
-The expression distribution can be modeled with Gaussians with different means and variances with total of

-6 parameters. (c) Simplification of joint distribution with equal variances.
-The variances can be assumed same for different genotypes, where 4 parameters are required. (d) A representation of the uniform expression distribution given genotypes, where 4 parameters are required.
-The conditional distribution of expression is uniform (cross shaded rectangles) over the ranges (e_1, e_2) , (e_2, e_3) , and (e_3, e_4) given genotypes 0, 1, and 2, respectively.
-The transparent grey rectangles show the original distributions. (e) A simplification of (d) where no conditional probability of expression is assigned given genotype is 1.
-In this model, only one parameter (e{mid}) is necessary.
-The conditional probability of expression given genotypes 0 and 2 are uniform for expression levels below e{mid} and above e{mid} , respectively (shown with shaded rectangles).
+The expression distribution can be modeled with Gaussians with different means and variances with total of 6 parameters. (c) Simplification of joint distribution with equal variances.
+The variances can be assumed same for different genotypes, where 4 parameters are required. (d) A representation of the uniform expression is uniform (cross shaded rectangles) over the ranges $(e_1, e_2), (e_2, e_3),$ and $(e_3, e_4)$ given genotypes 0, 1, and 2, respectively.
+The transparent grey rectangles show the original distributions. (e) A simplification of (d) where conditional probability of expression is zero given genotype is 1.
+In this model, only one parameter $(e{mid})$ is necessary.
+The conditional probability of expression given genotypes 0 and 2 are uniform for expression levels below $e{mid}$ and above $e{mid}$ , respectively (shown with shaded rectangles).
 The original distribution is shown with grey rectangles for comparison.
 Extremity based prediction is an instantiation of the model in (e).

-Supplementary Figure 6: The median absolute gene expression extremity statistics over 462 individuals in GEUVADIS dataset. (a) For each individual, the extremity is computed over all the genes (23,662 genes) reported in the expression dataset.
+Supplementary Figure 6: The median absolute gene expression extremity statistics over 462 individuals in the GEUVADIS dataset. (a) For each individual, the extremity is computed over all the genes (23,662 genes) reported in the expression dataset.
 The median of the absolute value of the extremity is plotted.
 X-axis shows the sample index and y-axis shows the extremity.
 The absolute median extremity fluctuates around 0.25, which is exactly the midpoint between minimum and maximum values of absolute extremity. (b) For each individual, we counted the number of genes above the extremity threshold.
 The plot shows the extremity threshold versus the median number of genes (over 462 individuals) above the extremity threshold.
-Around half of the genes (indicated by dashed yellow lines) have higher than almost 0.3 extremity on average over all the individuals.
-Also, around median number of 1000 genes over the samples have higher than 0.45 extremity (indicated by dashed red lines). (c) Accuracy of extremity based genotype prediction with changing absolute correlation threshold. (d) The linking accuracy with changing absolute extremity (x-axis) and absolute correlation thresholds (y-axis).
+Around half of the genes (indicated by dashed yellow lines) have higher than 0.3 extremity on average over all the individuals.
+Also, around 1000 genes have higher than 0.45 extremity over all individuals (indicated by dashed red lines). (c) Accuracy of extremity based genotype prediction with changing absolute correlation threshold. (d) The linking accuracy with changing absolute extremity (x-axis) and absolute correlation thresholds (y-axis).

 Supplementary Figure 7: A representative example of extremity based linking.
 The phenotype dataset (Consisting of gene expression levels for 6 genes) is shown above.
 Each phenotype measurement is represented by blue (negative extreme), yellow (positive extreme), or grey (non-extreme) dots.
 Based on the extremity of phenotypes, the attacker performs prediction of genotypes, which are shown below in (2).
 She uses the eQTL dataset (with genes and SNPs) for prediction.
 Blue and brown triangles correspond to the correct genotype predictions.
 The grey crosses correspond to the incorrect or unavailable genotype predictions.
 The attacker compares the predicted genotypes to the genotype dataset in (3), where triangles show the genotypes, and performs linking.
 The attacker links the predicted genotypes to the genotype dataset.
 3 individuals (Bob, Alice, and John) are highlighted.
 The attacker can link Bob and John by matching them to their genotypes.
-The correct prediction of rs7274244 (in yellow dashed rectangle) enables the attacker to distinguish between correct entries and reveal both of their disease status as positive.
-For Alice, the predicted genotypes are equally matching at two entries both of which match at 2 genotypes; PID-b and PID-k (with negative and positive disease status) thus the attacker cannot exactly reveal Alice's disease status.
+The correct prediction of rs7274244 (in yellow dashed rectangle) enables the attacker to distinguish between correct entries and